 Available on Tuesdays and Thursdays.

-This workshop utilizes the Facing Freedom exhibition to encourage critical thought about freedom and issues of social justice in American history; particularly in the areas of workers’ rights, armed conflict, public protest, and race and citizenship.
-Students become historians as they analyze and discuss objects, and add their own voices to the exhibition by curating a display case filled with the objects they have selected and the labels they have written.
+Based on the Facing Freedom exhibition, this workshop encourages critical thought about freedom and issues of social justice in American history, particularly in the areas of workers’ rights, armed conflict, public protest, and race and citizenship.
+Students become historians as they analyze and discuss objects and then add their own voices to the exhibition—curating a display case filled with their selected artifacts and handwritten interpretive text.
 75-minute experience (per class); recommended for grades 7 to 12.

 Cost: $5 per student